Strength Training For Female Athletes

 Every athlete, coach and parent knows that strength training is a vital component of an athlete’s success.
 Yet, even with that knowledge, most female athletes are hesitant to partake in a strength training program.
 Strength training can have substantial benefits for female athletes due to role in physical development, injury prevention, as well as self-esteem and confidence.

 More than injuries alone, female athletes greatly benefit from the psychological aspect of strength training.
 By implementing strength training and proper nutrition the potential for self-image issues decreases greatly.
-Additionally, even with all of the positive research out there with regards to strength training and female athletes, I still get asked the same question all the time, “If I lift weights, will I end up looking like a man?.”
+Additionally, even with all of the positive research in regard to strength training and female athletes, the most common question remains, “If I lift weights, will I end up looking like a man?.”
 The answer is, “Absolutely not!”
 Much of the difference in muscle mass between males and females is attributed to hormones, specifically, testosterone.
 On average, men produce ten times more testosterone than females.
 Not to mention, there is a difference in muscle mass distribution between men and women, especially in the upper body.

-At Raw Strength, we believe that female athletes should train with the same principals and approach as our male athletes.
+At The Institute, we believe that female athletes should train with the same principals and approach as our male athletes.
 This will increase their functional and sport specific strength, sprint speed, agility, and joint stability all while decreasing their potential for injury.

 I hope you found this information useful.
 As always, please feel free to contact me with any questions you may have.